toolness/fancy-friday/README.md

 This event is emitted when `microgameState` reaches `MICROGAME_ENDED` and the microgame's ending sequence is over.

+### Microgame Styling

+`ff-time-bar` is the class given to the entire time bar.
+Changing its background will give a different style to the unfilled area of the time bar.
+Its height can also be changed.

+`ff-time-remaining` is the class given to the filled area of the time bar.
+Its background can be changed.

 ## Embedded Microgame API

 Embedded microgames communicate with their parent metagame entirely through